juexZZ/ground-annotate/README.md

 Default host/port are `127.0.0.1:1234`.
 You can customize them with `--host` or `--port` if needed.
 When the server is running, open `http://localhost:1234` in your browser.

+### Remote access

+If the dataset lives on a remote workstation but you want to annotate from a laptop:

+- Launch the server on the workstation with a publicly reachable interface, e.g. `python annotate/server.py /data/path --host 0.0.0.0 --port 1234`, and open `http://<workstation-ip>:1234` from your laptop (make sure firewalls allow that port).
+- Alternatively, use SSH port forwarding: `ssh -L 1234:localhost:1234 user@workstation` and run the server on the workstation with the default host/port; then browse to `http://localhost:1234` locally.

 ## Using the UI

 - The scene dropdown and sidebar list let you jump to any subfolder; annotated scenes are marked in green and show a check icon when active.